dendronhq/vault.dendron.community/meet.dendrologist.2022.04.12.md

 id: aido4zy0ccmd39fdaewzkpb
 title: '2022-04-12'
 desc: ''
-updated: 1649725918218
+updated: 1649729412886
 created: 1649725462384
 traitIds:
   - journalNote
+documentId: 1h7bb2HsN1tJczMsAPTsZobGIaffi0IA0YjH7-fKlE0o
+revisionId: >-
+  ALm37BXCW-eHJy56RO2dyzryCZz4L6fyDHipMcLHrLUVIAUIHVvIb3phdtHlLn9B7dEnpgdV6PH_HuAsNlmsJw
 ---

 ## Agenda
-- time for catchup
+- catchup
 - general updates
-- team updates
+- product updates
 - focus updates
 - discussions

 ## General
 - meeting minutes are now in community vault and will be available publically
   - end of the meeting, we'll sync gdoc with note

-## Team
+- team changes
+  - derek leaving
-- derek & jerry
+  - jerry (head of growth) joining
+  - we'll be onboarding a full time product manager later this month

+## Product
+- last month, the team focus was on performance and stability
+- this month, we're focusing on onboarding (making it easier to accomplish common use cases, eg. todos, meetings, journals)
+- roll out self contained vaults, will start rolling out generally next week

 ## Focus

 ### Events
-- postponed event last month, will have publishing month EoM
+- postponed greenhouse last month, greenhouse this month will be on publishing workflows

 ### Issues
 - two more crop votes, one shipped crop and one WIP